 As things go curiouser and curiouser, I asked architect Kano Hirano, then of No. 555 and now of Morinoie, to point me in the right directions in Tokyo and Kyoto.
 Having written about several No. 555 projects, including Kano’s own Tokyo house, I knew she’d understand what we were looking for: places that are not only reasonably well located and priced but thoughtfully designed.

 Architects, it turns out, make great travel agents.
 The many inventive suggestions Kano fired off changed our trip: thanks to her we stayed at—and adored—a hotel with loft beds, an art gallery, and the right pod hotel.
 Back home I still turn to Kano’s list for inspiration, which is why I felt compelled to share it.
 Read on, whether you’re planning a trip or just a fan of Japanese invention.

 N.B.
 Hotels are listed here in alphabetical order by city.
 Go to the hotel sites for rates—and note that lodgings in Japan often charge per person rather by the room.

-Located on the sea in Kamakura—just under an hour south of Tokyo Station—this six-room Mom and Pop is for those looking for a quiet hideaway.
+Located on the sea in Kamakura—just under an hour south of Tokyo Station—Aiaoi is a six-room mom and pop ideal for those looking for a quiet hideaway.

 After coming up with simple designs for every corner of the house, it made sense for the Japanese retailer to branch into hospitality.
-Muji’s first hotels opened in Shenzhen and Beijing.
-Last summer, its third debuted in Ginza, Tokyo’s most famous shopping hub.
+Muji’s first hotels opened in Shenzhen and Beijing; a few years back, its third debuted in Ginza, Tokyo’s most famous shopping hub.

 OMO is a small, lively chain with wall maps and walking tours dedicated to sending guests to “where the locals like to go.”
 Its Tokyo branch is in Otsuka, conveniently across from Otsuka Station, in a “retro-Tokyo” section of the city packed with everyday shops and ramen joints.